prateekshukla1108/100-daysofcuda/README.md

 **Day 18:** More Optimizations like loop unrolling and tiled transposed matrix B and Warp level reductions in Softmax

-**Day 19:** Learned and applied FP16, Fusion kernels, Online softmax, registers etc
+**Day 19:** Learned and integrated FP16, Fusion kernels, Online softmax, registers etc in the transformer kernel

+**Day 20:** Wrote a full neural network with forward pass, SGD, backpropagation